-Diversity
+○ Diversity

-Diversity and inclusion are essential to both our work and our workplace.

-Inclusion is a line-management accountability.

-Every employee is responsible for being a model for inclusive behaviour.

-Every employee must stop non-inclusive actions or conduct.

-Efforts in diversity and inclusion will increase engagement and improve business results.

-Inclusiveness is a condition of employment.
+es can Diversity and inclusion are essential to oonsibility of Inclusion is a line-management accountability. ponsible for haviour.
+Every employee is responsible for being a model for inclusive behaviour. stop a job if it Ily.
+Every employee must stop non-inclusive actions or conduct. yield results Efforts in diversity and inclusion will increase engagement and improve business results. condition Inclusiveness is a condition of employment.